siberianfox/g2wiki/Raster-Streaming-Protocol.md

 {"i":"<~9jqo^BlbD-BleB1DJ+*+F(f,q/0JhKF<GL>Cj@.4Gp$d7F!,L7@<6@)/0JDEF<G<+EV:2F!,O<DJ+*.@<*K0@<6L(Dfc0Ec5e;DffZ(EZee.Bl.9pF0AGXBPCsi+DGm>@3BB/F*&OCAfu2/AKYi(DIb:@FD,*)+C]U=@3BN#EcYf8ATD3s@q?d$AftVqCh[NqF<G:8+EV:.+Cf>-FD5W8ARlolDIal(DId<j@<r@:F%a+D5'~>"}
     ```

-1. **Render End** - A command that indicates that the render is complete
-  - Something like JSON tag `{"rend":true}` or a Gcode G80 to end a canned cycle (TBD)
+#### Render End
-  - In most cases this command should not be needed as the controller counts pixels based on the image dimensions, and terminates the render when complete.
+A command to end the render.
+In most cases this command should not be needed as the controller counts pixels based on the image dimensions and terminates the render when complete.
 If the REND is encountered during the render the render will be terminated at that point.
 If for some reason the render did not end (e.g. file error), an end can be forced.

+  - Something like JSON tag `{"rend":true}` or a Gcode G80 to end a canned cycle (TBD)

 ###Protocol Extensions
 This section is a parking lot for additional things that may be considered beyond MVP functionality.

-0. **General Extensions**

-1. **Render Header Extensions**

-1. **Image Header Extensions**

-  - Size of the raw bitmap data in binary bytes, after encoding is applied.

-1. **Pixel Array Extensions**
+- Provide a full matrix definition for image translation, scaling, rotation and flip.
+This is an extension of the XY unit vector into 3 dimensions

+- Provide more flexibility in the definition of the scan line.
+Move in Z, curves.